kaangiray26/endless/README.md

 - [ ] Ars Technica
 - [ ] The Onion

+## Starting the server
+You can use the [docker-compose.yml](server/docker-compose.yml) file to start the server.

 ## How to contribute?
 You can contribute to Endless by adding support for new websites or by improving the existing codebase.
 If you want to add support for a new website, take a look at the existing websites.
 Usually, each website has its own class with two methods inside the [extractors.js](src/js/extractors.js) file.
 If you want to improve the existing codebase, you can do so by creating a pull request.